Potato 2.1: Instance Display, Visual AI, and Span Linking

 Upgrading to v2.1

-pip install --upgrade potato-annotationExisting v2.0 configurations work without changes — all new features are opt-in through additional config blocks like instance_display, span_link schemes, and visual AI endpoints.
+pip install --upgrade potato-annotationYour existing v2.0 configs keep working without changes.
+Everything new is opt-in, through extra config blocks like instance_display, span_link schemes, and visual AI endpoints.

-- What's New — Full v2.1 feature overview
+- What's New, the full v2.1 feature overview

 Have questions or feedback?
 Join our Discord or open an issue on GitHub.